 When considering a clinical trial, the first step is to find out if one exists.
 Fortunately, there are resources available to help you learn about ongoing clinical trials in your area:

-• The AVMA Animal Health Studies Database is a website where you can search for studies for your pet’s cancer
+- The AVMA Veterinary Clinical Trials Registry is a website where you can search for studies for your pet’s cancer

 Once you find a trial, you will need to schedule an appointment.
 Before your pet can enroll in a study, your pet will likely need additional diagnostic testing to see if he or she qualifies to participate.
 All studies have specific criteria that your pet needs to meet.
 In general, your pet will need to see the doctors conducting the trial before eligibility can be confirmed.